 Global Fishing Watch comes in handy because data on where illegal fishing vessels operate or where IUU actually happens is not readily available.
 Global Fishing Watch provides the baseline for where fishing activity (legal or illegal) is occurring.

-“Global Fishing Watch data has been the key to these studies,”
+“Global Fishing Watch data has been the key to these studies,” she says.

 In her pilot study using Global Fishing Watch, Petrossian investigated IUU hotspots in West Africa.
 First, she determined high crime areas at sea by considering over 40 factors, including proximity to ports, likelihood of illegal activity at these ports, location of highly valuable species, and more.
 Next, she used Global Fishing Watch data to determine where fishing actually happens and evaluate overlap with high crime areas.